 Automated reports generated by BoldDesk make managing a support team easier.
-For instance, a ticket conversation report shows the messages updated by customers and agents across all communication channels in one place.
-By examining the responses provided by agents to the customers, you can identify agents who need more training based on the response they provided and add a tag or private note inline for follow-up.
-Accordingly, this report and other like it help support managers monitor agent performance and identify areas that need to improve to better handle customer complaints.
+For instance, a ticket conversation report shows messages updated by customers and agents across all communication channels in one place.
+By examining the agents’ responses to customers, you can identify agents who need more training and add a tag or private note inline for follow-up.
+Accordingly, these reports help support managers monitor agent performance and identify areas that need improving to better handle customer complaints.

-Another report available in BoldDesk, the customer satisfaction (CSAT) report, provides CSAT scores, survey response rates, and customer sentiment based on customer-provided ratings.
-With the use of filters, you can narrow down CSAT data by agent, category, contact, and contact group which helps identify customers issues and agents that may need additional help.
+Additionally, the customer satisfaction (CSAT) report provides CSAT scores, survey response rates, and customer feedback and ratings.
+Using filters, you can categorize CSAT data by agent, category, contact, and contact group.
+This helps identify customers’ issues and agents that may need additional help.